-Is a Tankless Water Heater Right for You?
+What Are the Benefits of a Tankless Water Heater and is it Right for You?

-Let’s find out if a tankless water heater right for you.
+Let’s find out if an energy efficient tankless water heater is right for you.

 So, what does a tankless water heater do and how does it work?
 Here’s the lowdown!

-Tankless units store little-to-no water.
-They only heat water when you’re using hot water so they don’t waste energy heating a large tank of water even when you’re not using it.
-They also heat water much more efficiently than their tank-type counterparts.
+Tankless units store little-to-no water, as compared to conventional water heaters where they can be considered storage water heaters.
+They only heat water when you’re using hot water so they don’t waste energy heating a large tank of water even when you’re not using it, which is why they are also referred to as on demand water heaters.01 They also heat water much more efficiently than their tank-type counterparts.
 These two energy-saving advantages equate to an annual water-heating energy savings of about 50%.
 They’re also much smaller than their tank-type counterparts.
 So, if space is at a premium, a tankless may help.
 They sit idle and ready for water flow to be detected.
 Once you open a tap they jump into action.